 Can allow you to switch from a variable to a fixed rate: If you have any variable-rate loans, consolidation will make it so you can switch to a fixed interest rate.

-Can make loans eligible for forgiveness: If you consolidate loans other than Direct Loans, such as Perkins Loans (drawn before the program was discontinued), those loans may become eligible for Public Service Loan Forgiveness (PSLF) once consolidated, whereas they were not eligible before.
+Can make loans eligible for forgiveness: If you consolidate loans other than Direct Loans, such as Perkins Loans (drawn before the program was discontinued), those loans may become eligible for Public Service Loan Forgiveness (PSLF) once consolidated.

 Cons of Direct Consolidation Loans

-Can lead you to make more payments and pay more in interest: As we mentioned, unless you have less than $7,500 in total debt, your repayment period will be extended beyond the standard 10 years.
+Can lead you to make more payments and pay more in interest: When you consolidate your federal loans, your repayment period will be extended between 10 and 30 years.
 This means you will make more payments and pay more in interest, unless you switch to a different student loan repayment plan.

-Can make you lose some benefits: Consolidation can also cost you some benefits that only non-consolidated loans are eligible for, including access to some loan cancellation options.
+Can make you lose some benefits: Consolidation can also cost you some benefits that only non-consolidated loans are eligible for, such as access to some loan cancellation options.
 It’s a good idea to check in with your loan program before opting for a Direct Consolidation Loan.

-Can cause you to lose credit for payments toward loan forgiveness: One of the most important things to consider before consolidation is that if you are currently paying your loans using an income-driven repayment plan, or have already made qualifying payments toward PSLF, consolidating your loans will result in the loss of credit for payments already made toward loan forgiveness.
+Can cause you to lose credit for payments toward loan forgiveness: One of the most important things to consider before consolidating student loans is that if you are currently paying your loans using an income-driven repayment plan or have already made qualifying payments toward PSLF, consolidating your loans will result in the loss of credit for payments already made toward loan forgiveness.
+However, there is now a one-time income-driven repayment account adjustment that allows borrowers to not lose credit from past payments if they choose to consolidate their loans.

 How to Apply for a Federal Direct Consolidation Loan

-The Direct Loan Consolidation application process is available through StudentLoans.gov and comes with no fees.
-You simply fill out the online application, or if needed, you can print out a paper version and mail it.
-To make things easier, it may help to gather all of your loan records, accounts and bills on hand as you work through the form.
-The process takes about 30 minutes total.
+The Direct Consolidation Loan application process is available through StudentLoans.gov and comes with no fees.
+You simply fill out the online application or you can print out a paper version and mail it.
+The entire online application process takes less than 30 minutes, on average.

 Almost all federal student loans are eligible for consolidation.
 If you have private education loans, you cannot consolidate them with your federal loans.
-Also note that you can’t consolidate your loans while in school and must graduate, leave school or drop below half-time enrollment in order to pursue consolidation.
-Parent PLUS loans can’t be consolidated with loans in the student’s name.
+Also note that you can’t consolidate your loans while in school and must graduate, leave school, or drop below half-time enrollment in order to pursue consolidation.
+Parent PLUS Loans cannot be consolidated with loans in the student’s name.

 You can also select which loans you do and do not want to consolidate on your loan application.
-For instance, if you have a loan that will be paid off in a short amount of time, you might consider leaving it out of the consolidation, or if you have already made qualifying payments toward forgiveness on certain loans.
+For instance, if you have a loan that will be paid off in a short amount of time, you might consider leaving it out of the consolidation.

-Remember to keep making payments on your loans during the application process, until you are notified that they have been paid off by your new Direct Consolidation Loan.
-Your first new payment will be due within two months of when your Direct Consolidation Loan is first paid out.
+Remember to keep making payments on your loans during the application process until you are notified that they have been paid off by your new Direct Consolidation Loan.
+Your first new payment will be due within 60 days of when your Direct Consolidation Loan is paid out.

 Repayment Plans for Consolidation Loans

-A Direct Consolidation Loan will have a fixed interest rate.
-The fixed rate will be the weighted average of all of the interest rates for the loans you are consolidating, rounded up to the nearest one-eighth of a percent.
+A Direct Consolidation Loan will have a fixed interest rate that is the weighted average of all of the interest rates for the loans you are consolidating, rounded up to the nearest one-eighth of a percent.
 This means that the interest rate on your largest loan will have the most impact on your consolidation interest rate, whether that interest rate is high or low.

 When you apply for a Direct Consolidation Loan, you must also be prepared to select a repayment plan.
 Many repayment plans are available for Direct Consolidation Loans, including: